seunboy1/Simple-circle-ci-pipeline/README.md

 # Simple-circle-ci-pipeline
-This is a simple pipeline that uses Circle CI to automate a CI process.
+This is a simple Continuous Integration pipeline created using Circle CI.

 This consists of the common CI stages:
 1. Compile